ummadiviany/Hospital-Management/README.md

 # Hospital Management System
 A Hospital Management System using Django Framework

+## Note : Some of the code is collected from one or many sources.One of the source is https://github.com/SanjeevURao

 ## Installation

 - Clone this repo. `git clone <repo-url>`